AlexanderStephenThompson/Data-Engineering/README.md

-# Data Scraper
+# Data Engineering

-This is intended to help with quality data collection.
+This is meant to show you where data comes from, how it's processed, and how it's stored.
-Hello~